When the Fun Stops, Stop

-- With the passing of time have you had to increase the amount of your betting and gambling to keep it exciting?
+- With the passing of time have you had to increase the amount of your wagering and gambling to keep it exciting?

-- In the last 12 months, have you used gambling or betting to escape from personal problems or to feel better?
+- In the last 12 months, have you used gambling or wagering to escape from personal problems or to feel better?

 - In the last 12 months, after having lost money gambling, have you immediately gambled again to try to win back the money lost?